 Following receipt of a volunteering application, the following process will be followed:

-- Application (download a volunteering application form below, and return to the museum via email or post)
+- Application (download a volunteering application form above, and return to the museum via email or post)

 - Informal meeting (covering questions such as availability, how skills fit the role, reliability, period of volunteering, etc. to ascertain suitability for role)